wpietak/PCA-Mean-Reversion/README.md

 Daily (hourly) volumes are taken from klines, and they are calculated as a sum of traded contracts quantities multipled by their corresponding prices within a given day (hour).
 Daily (hourly) realized volatility is a square root of daily (hourly) realized variance, which is calculated as a sum of minute log-returns squares within a given day (hour).
 Minute returns are obtained using minute klines.
 In the basic model version, simple daily volume and daily relized volatility are used (i.e., moving average is not applied).
 Further, models with the following moving average types are considered:
 - centered moving average of daily realized volatility and daily volume with triangular kernel weighting,
-- centered moving average of hourly realized volatility and hourly volume with gaussian kernel weighting,
+- centered moving average of hourly realized volatility and hourly volume with Gaussian kernel weighting,
 - exponentially-weighted moving average (EWMA) of daily realized volatility and daily volume,
 - exponentially-weighted moving average (EWMA) of hourly realized volatility and hourly volume.